justinchoi001/liferay-learn-0/commerce/user-guide/getting-started/introduction-to-the-admin-account/README.md

 The Admin user is created by default in any new installation of Liferay Commerce and has full permissions to modify every facet of a Liferay Commerce instance.
 The Admin user can create, modify, and delete sites, pages, users, accounts, catalogs and products, and perform all store and site administrative tasks.

-## Accessing Liferay Commerce as the Administrator
+## Accessing Liferay Commerce as the Admin User

 1. Open a browser to `http://localhost:8080`.
 1. Click the _Sign In_ link.